Colon Care

 These suggestions are not intended to replace appropriate professional advice.
 Please check labels and consult your pharmacist if you take prescription medication.

 • Drink 7-10 glasses of filtered or spring water.
-Chlorine destroys healthy flora.
+Chlorine destroys healthy gut flora.

 • Eat a diet that is 75-80% alkaline forming.
 Three quarters of your food each day should be fruits, vegetables, and a few alkalizing seeds, nuts, and whole grains.
 All animal products are acid/mucous forming.
-This is one of the least talked about and most important factors in eating to prevent cancer.
+This is one of the least talked about and most important factors in eating for cellular health.
 A chart is available here.

 • Go organic.
 Pesticides, chemicals, and growth hormones are carcinogenic.

-• Combine foods for optimum digestion: fruits on an empty stomach 30 minutes before other foods – starches and animal products digest in very different gastric secretions and should not be eaten at the same meal.
+• Some people enjoy combining foods for optimum digestion: fruits on an empty stomach 30 minutes before other foods – starches and animal products digest in very different gastric secretions and should not be eaten at the same meal.

 • Consume 1-3 tbsp ground flax.
 The lignans in flax slow the conversion of healthy hormones into pseudo hormones like dihydrotestosterone associated with cancer.

-• Molasses and manuka honey are sweetly beneficial for the bowel
+• Molasses and manuka honey are sweetly beneficial for the bowels.

 • Replace salt with Herbamare for all the flavour but 1/3 the sodium.